mattcarp/atmos-downmix/README.md

 # atmos-downmix

-`atmos-downmix` is a Node.js project for downmixing Dolby Atmos files using FFmpeg.
+`atmos-downmix` is a project for downmixing Dolby Atmos files using FFmpeg, supporting both Node.js and Java.
 This tool allows you to downmix Dolby Atmos files to stereo with sensible defaults and provides options for configuration overrides.
 It supports WAV files and can be extended to other formats.

 ## Features